-The 2018 Alaska Environmental Procedures Manual (EPM) identifies environmental requirements to be followed on highway projects under the NEPA Assignment Program and supports compliance with the terms of the MOU.
+The Alaska DOT&PF Environmental Procedures Manual (EPM) identifies environmental requirements for highway projects under the NEPA Assignment Program and complies with the terms of the MOU.
 This overview chapter:

-- Presents background on NEPA and the NEPA Assignment Program, including key responsibilities and MOU provisions

-- Describes the roles and responsibilities of the DOT&PF environmental team

-- Discusses the interrelationships between project development and the environmental process

-- Outlines DOT&PF NEPA Assignment Program

-policies and procedures that support appropriate

-DOT&PF environmental decision-making and the

-preparation of project environmental

-documentation that meets NEPA and NEPA

-Assignment Program requirements
+- Presents background on NEPA and the NEPA Assignment Program, including key responsibilities and MOU provisions - Describes the roles and responsibilities of the DOT&PF environmental team - Discusses the interrelationships between project development and the environmental process - Outlines DOT&PF NEPA Assignment Program policies and procedures that support appropriate DOT&PF environmental decision-making and the preparation of project environmental documentation that meets NEPA and NEPA Assignment Program requirements

 This manual describes the requirements for preparing and processing environmental documentation under the NEPA Assignment Program.
 Links to additional resources on statutes, regulations, best practices, and environmental resource analysis are provided throughout the EPM chapters.
 Use of the information in this manual will support development of environmental documents that are compliant, concise, and informative.

-This manual should be used in conjunction with other resources, including those noted in this manual, to complete the environmental process and produce compliant documents in a timely and efficient manner.
+This manual should be used in conjunction with other relevant resources, such as those referenced in the technical appendices, to complete the environmental process and produce compliant documents in a timely and efficient manner.